horovod/horovod/docs/conda.rst

     export HOROVOD_GPU_OPERATIONS=NCCL
     conda env create --prefix $ENV_PREFIX --file environment.yml --force

 By default Horovod will try and build extensions for all detected frameworks.
-See the Horovod documentation on environment variables for the details on additional environment variables that can be set prior to building Horovod.
+See the documentation on `environment variables`_ for the details on additional environment variables that can be set prior to building Horovod.

 Once the new environment has been created you can activate the environment with the following command. ::